SalomePlatform/adao/doc/en/theory.rst

 science and technology where the effective use of observed but incomplete data is crucial.

-Some aspects of data assimilation are also known as *state estimation*, *parameter estimation*, *inverse problems*, *Bayesian estimation*, *optimal interpolation*, *mathematical regularization*, *data smoothing*, etc. These terms can be used in bibliographical searches.

 Some aspects of data assimilation are also known by other names.
 Without being exhaustive, we can mention the names of *calibration*, *adjustment*, *state estimation*, *parameter estimation*, *parameter adjustment*, *inverse problems*